wuchalejs/wuchale/packages/core/README.md

 To use `wuchale` you need the main `vite` plugin (this package) and an adapter for your project type.
 The following adapters are currently available:

-- JavaScript/TypeScript (ES adapter): included in this package.
+- JavaScript/TypeScript (basic adapter): included in this package.
 - Svelte: [here](https://www.npmjs.com/package/@wuchale/svelte)

 ## 🚀 Quick Start

-We will use the ES adapter as an example.
+We will use the basic adapter as an example.

 ### 1. Install